Turning Music into Money

 When I attended an information session for the Artist Development Program, a music course designed and run by Steve Jaz, the first thing he said was: “what would you do if you were an aspiring artist, with a readymade show and you were at a gig when the main act suddenly couldn’t perform.
 The MC comes up to the front of the stage and asks if anyone in the crowd can jump on stage and take over.
 What would you do?”
 A powerful hypothetical indeed.

 Sitting across from Steve once again, I relay that same hypothetical back to him.
 He smiles and explains the meaning behind the story.
 “That is an example of preparation meeting opportunity, being in the right place at the right time.
 People more commonly refer to it as luck.”
 Whether or not you believe in luck, the point here is a valid one.
 When opportunity knocks, make sure your door isn’t locked.

 Sounds good in theory, but this requires confidence and clarity in what you do.
 Steve Jaz certainly speaks like a man with an abundance of both.
-Founder of Universal School of Music, who’ve had over 2000 students come through their music programs since opening their doors in 2010, Steve believes “USM is a growing cultural movement in contemporary music education that is pioneering the music industry.”
+Founder of Universal School of Music, who’ve had over 3000 students come through their music programs and studios since opening their doors in 2010, Steve believes “USM is a growing cultural movement in contemporary music education that is pioneering the music industry.”

 A cursory glance at their website will tell you that USM offers a variety of music programs to students of all ages and levels.
 Delving deeper, Steve explains what makes USM unique.
 “We have developed a series of modularised trainings to provide a pathway into a full time career in the new music industry with a high value on application, culture and community.”
 In order to fully comprehend this, it’s important to look at Steve’s story.